aio-libs/create-aio-app/create_aio_app/template/{{cookiecutter.project_name}}/docs/source/pages/aiohttp_quick_start.rst

     create-aio-app my_project

-If you want to use interactive mode enter the next command:
+If you want to use interactive mode, enter the following command:

 .. code-block:: bash